Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Methodology

 {Our algorithm requires semantic segmentation of an input sketch.
 Sketch segmentation can be done automatically, as demonstrated in previous works {\cite{huang2014data,li2018fast, yang2021sketchgnn}}.
 However, for simplicity, we design a simple interface (Figure \ref{fig:fig_interface}) for users to interactively provide part-level semantic information while sketching.} The key {enablers} of this system are the part beautification {component} and the {structure beautification} {component}.
 Once activated on the interface {(through ``Part {Beautification}" and {``Structure Beautification''} buttons)}, {the} two functions will run in the background and beautify the user's input {automatically after the user finishes one complete sketch.} We provide more details of the mechanism of these two functions in Sections \ref{subsection: part_beautification} and \ref{subsection: part_assembly}.

 {Before sketching, a user first needs to select a target object category from one of our prepared nine classes (e.g., airplane, chair, table).
 Our interface then shows the corresponding set of part labels.
 It also provides part-level shadows to provide initial geometry and structure guidance, similar to ShadowDraw \cite{lee2011shadowdraw}.
 Unlike ShadowDraw, we} do not update the underlying shadows dynamically during the drawing process {since} we hope to give more freedom to users and not influence them too much.
 In this interface, we provide several basic drawing tools for users to amend their drawings, such as clear, undo, redo, etc. By clicking on a part label (e.g., airplane engine), the strokes drawn afterwards will be labeled with the selected label automatically.
 In this way, we obtain a freehand sketch with well-segmented parts.
-Note that our system saves {each drawn} sketch in both {raster and vector graphics formats}. {For {a} better drawing experience, our interface {supports the drawing of strokes with varying thickness.
-However, such strokes are pre-processed {by extracting the skeletons {\cite{zhang1984fast}} from the user's sketch input to} have one-pixel width for further processing.}}
+Note that our system saves {each drawn} sketch in both {raster and vector graphics formats}.
+For {a} better drawing experience, our interface {supports the drawing of strokes with varying {thicknesses}.
+However, such strokes are pre-processed {by extracting the skeletons {\cite{zhang1984fast}} from the user's sketch input to} have one-pixel width for further processing.} {Note that we utilize the “skeletonize” operation for real-time processing of freehand sketches when implementing our sketching interface, rather than directly rasterizing the recorded vectorized stroke sequences {since} {the latter's performance highly depends on the number of input strokes}.}